-The SOC-PE is a driver that increasingly represents SOC designs-it includes portable and wireless applications such as smart media-enabled phones or digital camera chips, but also chips for other processing purposes such as high-performance computing and enterprise applications.
-Figure 11 depicts requirements for various attributes of a power-efficient, consumer-driven, possibly wireless device with multimedia processing capabilities, based in part on the model created by the Japan Semiconductor Technology Roadmap Design Working Group.
-Key aspects of the model are as follows:
+The SOC Consumer Portable Driver (known in prior ITRS editions as SOC-PE, for "power-efficient") increasingly represents SOC designs; it spans portable and wireless applications such as smart media-enabled phones or digital camera chips, as well as chips for other processing purposes such as high-performance computing and enterprise applications.
+Figure SYSD3 shows required attributes of a power-efficient, consumer-driven, possibly wireless device with multimedia processing capabilities, based in part on a model created by the Japan Semiconductor Technology Roadmap Design Group.
+Key aspects of the model are as follows.

-- Its typical application area is electronic equipment categorized as "Mobile Consumer Platforms" because this application area will make rapid progress in the foreseeable future across semiconductor technology generations. - From the typical requirements of this type of SOC ("Mobile Consumer Platforms") an explosive increase of processing power is required under some upper bound for battery life. - As a result, the requirement for processing power will be 1000× in the next ten years, while the requirement for dynamic power consumption will not change noticeably. - The life cycle of "Mobile Consumer Platform" products is short, and will stay short in the future.
-Therefore, the design effort cannot be increased-it needs to stay at the current level for the foreseeable future.
+- Its typical application area is electronic equipment categorized as "Portable/Mobile Consumer Platforms", as this application area will make rapid progress in the foreseeable future across semiconductor technology generations. - Typical requirements for this type of SOC ("Portable/Mobile Consumer Platforms") dictate a rapid increase in processing capability, despite an upper bound constraint on power to maintain battery lifetime.
+Processing power increases by 1000× in the next ten years, even as dynamic power consumption does not change significantly. - Lifecycles of "Portable/Mobile Consumer Platform" products are and will continue to be short.
+Hence, design effort cannot be increased, and must remain at current levels for the foreseeable future.

-Figure 11 Several Trends for SOC-PE Driver
+Figure SYSD3 Several Trends for SOC Consumer Portable Driver